 Because it is full of grain powder, Misu Garu has a thick consistency.
 It is a beverage high in protein and low in calories, so it is a good substitute for a quick breakfast, and can even work as a protein shake.

 Korean Desserts Summary

 Scrumptious, colorful, and fusing flavors in a mind-blowing way, traditional Korean desserts truly pull out all the stops when it comes to decadence, taste, and creativity.

 During any visit to South Korea, keep your eyes peeled for these beautiful desserts.
-Try and many as you can, savor their flavors, and delve as much as you can into the vast world of Korean food: you will not be disappointed!
+Try as many as you can, savor their flavors, and delve as much as you can into the vast world of Korean food: you will not be disappointed!

 You Might Also Like to Read:

 - 16 Korean Foods You Need to Try

 - 18 Korean Street Foods to Try

 - Taiwanese Food: Popular Dishes to Try in Taiwan

 Keep these authentic Korean desserts for safekeeping for a future visit to South Korea, by saving this article to one of your foodie travel Pinterest boards.